mahdi-b/symTyper_docs/Web.rst

 Subtypes View
 +++++++++++++++

-This Subtypes Views shows the breakdown of sybtypes per sample.
+The Subtypes Views shows the breakdown of subtypes per sample.
 The results can be viewed independently for the :ref:`perfect`, :ref:`unique` and the :ref:`ShortNew` subtypes.
 The subtypes are assigned based on the blast results of the query sequences to the clade specific references.